Nick146Br/GameUnity/README.md

 https://github.com/Nick146Br/GameUnity/assets/90210407/f725f2b7-13a2-42ba-b023-c41e979cd1d5

-##Soundtrack
+## Soundtrack
-The soundtrack of this game was created by us, played and developed exclusively for this game!
+We created the soundtrack for this game, played it, and developed it exclusively!